TPEOficial/dymo-api-better-auth/README.md

-# Official Dymo API Library for Better Auth.
+# Official Dymo API Library for Better-Auth.

 You can see the library documentation by clicking [here](https://docs.tpeoficial.com/docs/dymo-api/getting-started/libraries?ch-pg=r-dm-node).